fikayo-sanni/ductape-docs/docs/products/apps/webhooks.md

 Ductape enables product teams to manage webhook integrations across environments using the `ductape.products.webhooks` interface.
 Webhooks are essential for allowing third-party apps to notify your product of events in real time.
 Ductape acts as a middleware—offering visibility, control, and flexibility in how webhooks are registered and used.

-There are two ways to set up webhook registrations in Ductape:

-1. **Full Registration** – Configure webhooks across all required environments by supplying the necessary configuration up front.
-2. **Generate Registration Link** – Create a Ductape-wrapped URL for a single environment and paste it into a provider dashboard.

 ## Full Registration
 Use the `enable` method to register a webhook for multiple environments at once.
 This is ideal when your provider allows API-based registration or if you want to fully manage all environments centrally.

 ### Required Fields
 | Name           | Type                                  | Description                                |
 |----------------|---------------------------------------|--------------------------------------------|
 | `product`      | `string`                              | Product slug                               |